 Many questions have been raised about the inadequacy of human trafficking statistics, since data are limited, resulting from the underground nature of this area of systematized crime.
-This section will review the statistics currently available on human trafficking from Statistics Canada and from research conducted by the Peel Institute on Violence Prevention.
-Of the data collected and analyzed within this paper, it is evident that significant gaps exist in research on specific demographics.
-The data below provides insight on trends found currently within Canada and more specifically, within Peel Region.
+This section will review the statistics currently available on human trafficking from Statistics Canada and through the research conducted by the Peel Institute on Violence Prevention.
+Of the data collected and analyzed within this study, it is evident that significant gaps exist in research on specific demographics.
+The data below provide insight into trends found currently in Canada and more specifically, in the Peel Region.